mohamuhsin/mysterious-organism/README.md

 .willLikelySurvive() returns true if the object’s .dna array contains at least 60% 'C' or 'G' bases.
 Otherwise, .willLikelySurvive() returns false.

+**7.** With the factory function set up, your team requests that you create 30 instances of pAequor that can survive in their natural environment.
+Store these instances in an array for your team to study later.